United States · January

 Is January a good time to visit Charleston?

 January is a workable month for Charleston with tradeoffs.
-7-15°C, cool and often cloudy with occasional rain — Occasional cold snaps are possible.
+7-15°C, crisp and cool, occasional rain — Occasional cold snaps are possible.

 Overall: Decent